As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Bottom Line

-It's essential for all landlords and housing providers to respect tenants' rights and provide the necessary services to everyone.
+It's essential for all property owners and housing providers to respect tenants' rights and provide the necessary services to everyone.
 If you have further questions regarding the FHA, or any questions regarding property management, get in touch with the experts at Campus Connection Property Management!

 We can help with property marketing, maintenance, tenant screening, ensuring the Fair Housing Act is being followed, and much more!
 Learn more about our services today!